 DOE has made progress in stabilizing nuclear materials for long term storage, ready for disposition.
 For example; 87% of all Pu solutions, 47% of residues and mixed oxides, 39% of special isotopes, 18% of uranium solids and 7% of spent nuclear fuel have been stabilized.
-The remaining material stabilization actions that must be completed are summarized below.
-A complete description of these activities for each site is found in the implementation plan body, and a crosswalk of the remaining commitments and their revised due dates from the original plan is located in Appendix D. These modifications are necessary due to implementation of several major DOE programs, technical improvements, operational problems and resource limitations.
-Integrated safety management systems are either in place or being implemented at these sites to ensure continued safe storage and stabilization of nuclear materials.
+The remaining material stabilization actions that must be completed are summarized below, along with an indication of any change from the commitments stated in the December 1998 Implementation Plan Revision 1.
+A complete description of these activities for each site is found in the implementation plan body, and a crosswalk of the remaining commitments and their revised due dates is located in Appendix D. Integrated safety management systems are either in place or being implemented at these sites to ensure continued safe storage and stabilization of nuclear materials.